 - Corticosteroids can decrease swelling in the throat and windpipe to improve symptoms of croup.
 Corticosteroids may be given as a pill, liquid or as a shot.
 They may also be given as an inhaled treatment. - Racemic epinephrine can also decrease swelling briefly.
-Racemic epinephrine is given in an inhaled treatment. - Antibiotics (Used only when concerned about bacterial infections).
-Antibiotics may not be used, because croup is often a viral infection.
-If your doctor is concerned about a bacterial cause, antibiotics may be prescribed. - Tamiflu (Oseltamivir): Used for influenza (suspected if child has fever and cough).
-Influenza may be suspected if it is present in the community.
+Racemic epinephrine is given in an inhaled treatment. - Antibiotics may not be used, because croup is often a viral infection.
+If your doctor is concerned about a bacterial cause, antibiotics may be prescribed.